ourworldventures/www_ourparadise/content/about/index.md

 </p>

 <p>Africa is a continent which has been exploited for centuries, robbed of its culture and its resources.
-We came to Zanzibar and Tanzania to bring our technology here, to help reverse the story of this country and the wider continent.</p>
+We came to Zanzibar and Tanzania to bring our technology here, to help do what we can to reverse the story of this country and the wider continent.</p>

 <p>We believe that collaboration is the key to a better future.
 So, together we are creating our own little paradise, a safe space for like-minded people, while supporting the local community and protecting our mother earth.</p>